 Last month, Maryland’s Court of Appeals upheld a $7 million verdict to the plaintiff in an asbestos case even though there was no direct evidence that the defendants had installed the asbestos products at issue.
 In Wallace & Gale Asbestos Settlement Trust v.
-Busch, a 6-1 majority held that direct evidence of exposure to a specific defendant’s asbestos products is not necessary.
+Busch, a 6-1 majority held that direct evidence of exposure to a specific defendant’s asbestos products is unnecessary.
 Rather, a defendant’s liability for asbestos exposure can be based on circumstantial evidence and reasonable inferences.

 Facts of the Case